Bicycle Laws in San Francisco

 Just like vehicles, cyclists must also provide right-of-way to pedestrians who are in a marked crosswalk, or an unmarked crosswalk at an intersection.
 Cyclists also cannot leave their bicycles on their sides on sidewalks, or in any manner that obstructs pedestrian traffic.

 Although cyclists are treated like motor vehicles under San Francisco law, unlike drivers, cyclists can use their phone while operating their bike.
 This should only be done in emergencies, though, and cyclists should be very careful when doing so.
 If that phone use contributes to an accident, it could reduce the cyclist’s potential compensation.
 However, a San Francisco bicycle accident lawyer can help fight for the full compensation to which you are entitled.Contact Us Today

 If you have been injured in an accident, you need an experienced bicycle accident attorney in San Francisco on your side.
-At Willoughby Brod, LLP, one of our attorneys will review your case free of charge and advise you of any compensation you may be able to claim.
+At the Brod Law Firm, one of our attorneys will review your case free of charge and advise you of any compensation you may be able to claim.
 If you decide to pursue a lawsuit, we will also give you the best chance of success.
 Call us today at (800) 427-7020 or reach out to us online for your free case evaluation.